ABOUT JEFFREY

 Long before running for public office, Jeffrey’s work was grounded in the belief that everyone deserves dignity, equality, and the freedom to live authentically.

-They were actively involved in the fight for marriage equality, advocating for LGBTQ+ rights during a time when legal recognition and protection were far from guaranteed.
-That work was deeply personal.
-This January, Jeffrey and their husband Jason will celebrate 18 years together, a partnership built on love, resilience, and shared responsibility.
+They were involved in the fight for marriage equality at a time when legal recognition was far from guaranteed.
+This January, Jeffrey and their husband Jason just celebrated 18 years together, a partnership built on care and commitment.

 Family, Responsibility, & Care